mayasarena/game-identifier/README.md

 `python net.py`

-* To test the model with an already existing model:
+* To test with an already existing model:

 `python test.py`